OSU-CS361-W17/group15_project4/README.md

-# cs361 Project 2
+# cs361 Project 4
-This is the code you will use as a starting point for Project 2.
-The code you have been given has the back end for a [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) game.
+This is the project 4 code.
+The info for battle ship is at [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) game.
 All instructions for this assignment are available on Canvas.

 # Tips and tricks: